Europe's Digital Future

 Lukas works as a strategy consultant at Strategy&.
 His areas of interest include digital health, climate tech and business model innovation.
 He completed his Bachelors in Business Administration at the Berlin School of Economics and Law and did his Masters in Mgmt. of Information Systems at the London School of Economics (LSE).
 During his Masters he focused on value creation in platform-based ecosystems and AI-based business models.

-Thrilled by the intersection of computer science and mathematics, Nikolas obtained two Bachelor's degrees in these fields and is currently interning with Google.
+Thrilled by the intersection of computer science and mathematics, Nikolas obtained two bachelor's degrees in these fields and is currently studying for a master's degree in mathematics.
 As a self-employed web developer during his studies, he encountered common digitalization problems of small and medium-sized European businesses.
 But he is also committed to a digital future for very personal reasons.
 For instance, he has never had a printer and thus apostatizes every time administrative bodies disacknowledge his digitally signed forms.
 As part of EDF, he is pushing fruitful discussions and ideas to overcome such issues and catapult Europe to the forefront of digitalization.